joeytwiddle/coffeescript-gotchas/README.md

 It's not too hard to remember.
 An item lives ***in*** a list.
 Keys are properties
 ***of*** objects.

+Another way to remember is that it's the exact *opposite* way around to ES6's `for...of` and Javascript's traditional `for...in`.

 ## Accidentally returning a list comprehension